Mavorixafor

 Mechanism of action

-Mavorixafor is an orally bioavailable CXC Chemokine Receptor 4 (CXCR4) antagonist that blocks the binding of the CXCR4 ligand, stromal-derived factor-1α (SDF-1α)/CXC Chemokine Ligand 12 (CXCL12).
+Mavorixafor is a CXC Chemokine Receptor 4 (CXCR4) antagonist that blocks the binding of the CXCR4 ligand, stromal-derived factor-1α (SDF-1α)/CXC Chemokine Ligand 12 (CXCL12).
 SDF-1/CXCR4 plays a role in trafficking and homing of leukocytes to and from the bone marrow compartment.
 Gain of function mutations in the CXCR4 receptor gene that occur in patients with WHIM syndrome lead to increased responsiveness to CXCL12 and retention of leukocytes in the bone marrow.
-Mavorixafor inhibits the response to CXCL12 in both wild-type and mutated CXCR4 variants associated with WHIM syndrome.
-Treatment with mavorixafor results in increased mobilization of neutrophils and lymphocytes from the bone marrow into peripheral circulation.
+Mavorixafor inhibits the response to CXCL12 in both wild‑type and mutated CXCR4 variants associated with WHIM syndrome.
+Treatment with mavorixafor results in increased mobilisation of neutrophils and lymphocytes and monocytes from the bone marrow into peripheral circulation.

 Pharmacodynamic properties

-ANC and ALC peaked at 4 hours after mavorixafor dosing and returned towards baseline within 24 h after dosing.
-Over mavorixafor doses of 50 mg (0.125 times the maximum recommended dosage) to 400 mg once daily, higher mavorixafor exposure at steady state was associated with longer mean time (hours) above ANC threshold (TATANC) of 500 cells/μL and longer mean time (hours) above ALC threshold (TATALC) of 1,000 cells/μL over a 24-hour period.
+Absolute neutrophil count (ANC) and absolute lymphocyte count (ALC) peaked at 4 hours after mavorixafor dosing and returned towards baseline within 24 h after dosing.
+Over mavorixafor doses of 50 mg (0.125 times the maximum recommended dose) to 400 mg once daily, higher mavorixafor exposure at steady state was associated with longer mean time (hours) above ANC threshold (TATANC) of 500 cells/μL and longer mean time (hours) above ALC threshold (TATALC) of 1 000 cells/μL over a 24-hour period.

 Pharmacokinetic properties